Associate Dean for Administration

 Paul B. Rollins is the law school's associate dean for administration.
-He supervises all phases of the admissions process for the law school's degree programs, including recruitment, application review, decision making, notification and the awarding of academic scholarships.
-In addition, he serves as the Director of Graduate Legal Studies and oversees the school's Legal Career Services Office and its Student Professional Development Office.
-He works closely with the Office of Student Affairs & the Law Registrar.
-Paul is responsible for reporting to the ABA and performs various other administrative tasks and special projects.
+He supervises the school's Office of Admissions, its Legal Career Services Office and its Student Professional Development Office.
+He also serves as the director of Graduate Legal Studies, and he works closely with the school's Office of Student Affairs and its Registrar Office.
+Additionally, Paul is responsible for reporting to the ABA and performs various other administrative tasks and special projects.
 He served as the director of law admissions from April 1, 2008, through June 1, 2010, and as the assistant dean for student affairs through August 1, 2011 when he was named an associate dean.

 Prior to joining Georgia Law, Rollins was the assistant dean for student services at the University of South Carolina School of Law where he was responsible for admissions, career services and student affairs.